Justin-Singh125125/Amazon-MySQL/README.md

 This link provides a Demo of adding inventory to products through the manager app by accessing the MySQL database. https://drive.google.com/file/d/1-Z-fdGkssj618JUpDG8uCZdrrRAc6A6K/view

+THis link provides a Demo of a Customer buying a product, therefore decreasing inventory in the MySQL database.